tuftsdev/comp20-zsebek/messages/README.md

 README for Messages Lab

 1. After the work I've done, I believe that I correctly implemented the messages, displaying them in the correct order with some styling.
-I used a for loop to append p elements to the <div>, which worked successfully in my local host.
+I used a for loop to append p elements to the div, which worked successfully in my local host.
 I followed the lab instructions, trying the files in browsers compared to the local host, and changing the URL.

 2. I did not directly collaborate with others on this assignment, but followed the Piazza posts and examples / other resources given online.